 More about Mexico

 Mexico is a country that inspires in every sense.
 Each state in Mexico has its own character, atmosphere and highlights.
 In the next article you’ll find my best travel tips for what to do in Mexico.
 Discover scenic and cultural destinations, art, beaches, culinary experiences, archaeological highlights and information about safety, best travel time and transportation.
 Looking for more tips and inspiration?
-Also check out the Mexico archive for articles about the best things to do in Oaxaca, a guide for the yellow city of Mexico, Izamal and, what to do in San Criostobal de Las Casas and tips for a Mexico itinerary 3 weeks.
+Also check out the Mexico archive for articles about the best things to do in Oaxaca, a guide for the yellow city of Mexico, Izamal, what to do in San Cristobal de Las Casas and tips for a Mexico itinerary 3 weeks.
 Interested in archaeology?
 Read more about Yaxchilán, Monte Alban and the best ruins to visit in Mexico in the following articles.